Adequate Drug Treatment Records Can Help Ensure Food Safety

 - Identity of the animal treated;

-- Date of each administration of each medication to the animal;
+- Date of each administration of the drug to the animal;

-- The lawful written order of a licensed veterinarian in the context of a veterinarian-client-patient relationship for each drug used (if applicable);
+- The lawful written order of a licensed veterinarian in the context of a veterinarian-client-patient relationship (if applicable);

 - Name of the person who gave the drug;